-The Gauntlet Premier shopping Thoroughfare is considered by many to be Glastonburys jewel in the Crown and takes pride of place in the heart of the town centre, a pedestrian walkway linking up the High street with the towns main fully facilitated St Johns car park.
+The Gauntlet Premier shopping Thoroughfare is considered by many to be Glastonburys jewel in the Crown and takes pride of place in the heart of the town centre, a pedestrian walkway with 16 Boutique shops linking up the High street with the towns main fully facilitated St Johns car park.

-The Gauntlet (then 11 High Street) was first sighted in 2002 and purchased in July 2003 by Entrepreneur businessman Doug Hill.
+The Gauntlet (then 11 High Street) was first sighted in 2002 and purchased over 20 years ago in July 2003 by Entrepreneur businessman Doug Hill.

-The fundamental purpose of the purchase was to develop a "retail Thoroughfare" ,The creation of a shopping arcade with flats above.
+The fundamental purpose of the purchase was to develop a "retail Thoroughfare" ,The creation of a quaint shopping arcade with flats above.

 Having rescued the old decaying buildings and restoring the historical features, the new build programme was added to transform it into a usable town centre shopping arcade.